-As part of his wooing ritual, The One lured me up to his country house, in Barryville, New York, one weekend.
+As part of his wooing ritual way back in 1994, The One lured me up to his country house, in Barryville, New York, one weekend.
 The blush was very much on the rose back then.
 It was a time when I learned something new about my inamorato almost daily—such as how, on Saturdays, he would sun himself until he was the color of a number-two eraser (a practice cut short by skin cancer); how he’s constitutionally unable to lie; and how he simply must drive whenever he’s in a car, no matter whose it is.
 (Control issues, anyone?)

 “Corned beef hash.”

 Not even a mutt with a rib cage like a xylophone would be tempted by that.
 “You eat that?”
 I grabbed a fork and began mashing it down in the skillet.

 “Yes,” he said, looking at me as if l’d insulted the dowager queen.
 He explained that corned beef hash was a staple of his father’s family, who live in Pennsylvania Dutch country, where weekends mean hash.

 When I was growing up, corned beef hash and other such delights of delis and diners never crossed our threshold.
 It’s not that Momma Leite was anti-delicatessen in the least.
 She cooked what she knew, and what she knew was Portuguese.
 Corned beef hash was so foreign to our table that I’d actually thought it was called “torned beef hash” because of the small chunks of meat.